FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/effectivecost.md

 # Effective Cost

-The Effective Cost represents a charge inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of upfront charges (one-time or recurring).
+The Effective Cost represents a charge inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of relevant pre-paid fees (one-time or recurring) paid to cover future eligible charges.
+The amortized  portion included should be proportional to the [Quantity In Pricing Unit](#quantityinpricingunit) and the time granularity of the data.
 This cost is denominated in the [Billing Currency](#billingcurrency).
 The Effective Cost is commonly utilized to track and analyze spending trends.
-The amortization of upfront charges portion of this metric's value should be proportional to the [Quantity In Pricing Unit](#quantityinpricingunit) and the time granularity of the data.

 Practitioners are faced with two main challenges with respect to this metric: